1Password/onepassword-operator/README.md

 #### Deploy using the Connect Operator

-This guide will provide a quickstart option for deploying a default configuration of 1Password Connect via starting the deploying the 1Password Connect Operator, however it is recommended that you instead deploy your own manifest file if customization of the 1Password Connect deployment is desired.
+This guide will provide a quickstart option for deploying a default configuration of 1Password Connect via starting the deploying the 1Password Connect Operator, however, it is recommended that you instead deploy your own manifest file if customization of the 1Password Connect deployment is desired.

-Encode the 1password-credentials.json file you generated in the prerequisite steps and save it to a file named op-session:
+Encode the `1password-credentials.json` file you generated in the prerequisite steps and save it to a file named `op-session`:

 ```bash
 cat 1password-credentials.json | base64 | \